Boro Primorac: Managerial career

 After his playing days came to an end, Primorac went on to manage French clubs AS Cannes and Valenciennes.

 He then worked under Frenchman Arsène Wenger at Grampus Eight in Japan before joining him at Highbury in March 1997.
 He then served under Wenger within the role of assistant coach at Arsenal.

-On 4 November 2020, Primorac was appointed manager of Croatian club Hajduk Split.
+On 4 November 2020, Primorac was appointed manager of Croatian club Hajduk Split, which was his first job as a head coach after 26 years.
 He was intended to be a caretaker, but after 7 points won in 3 matches he had extended the contract to the end of the year.
-After declining performances in December his contract was not extended again and he was replaced by Paolo Tramezzani in January 2021.
+However, Hajduk lost all of its three matches until the end of December and Primorac's contract was not extended again, so he was replaced by Paolo Tramezzani in January 2021.

 Managerial statistics

 Personal life

-Primorac is an ethnic Herzegovinian Croat.
-He is reportedly fluent in eight languages; his native Bosnian and Croatian, French, English, Japanese, German, Spanish, Portuguese and Italian.
+Primorac is an ethnic Bosnian Croat.
+He is reportedly fluent in nine languages; his native Bosnian and Croatian, French, English, Japanese, German, Spanish, Portuguese and Italian.
 His son Jure Primorac is also a professional footballer.